HITECHCRIME/HC_OVERVIEW/README.md

 ## /// 'MEMETIC ENTRANCE' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
 [NSF_05]

 Based on a couple of years of memetic research during the university years.
-Went deep into the topic with my best friend at the time.
-We created lore and mental structures for a feature film script that was supposed to go deep into the memeplexes.
-It was about a humanoid manifestation of language/memeplexes being a hybrid between human and memetic agent.
+Went deep into Richard Dawkins and the implications of the topic with my best friend at the time.
+We created lore and mental structures for a feature film script that was supposed to go deep into the memeplexes and present a metanarrative mixed with memetic audiovisual cues for the audience.
+It was about a manifestation of language/memeplexes being a hybrid between human and memetic agent.
 Abstract film.

 > In real life, language is a 'meme' and reacting to an insult in a negative way is a 'memetic effect'.
 An anomalous memetic effect is when a meme has an effect that doesn't occur in the real world.